Financial Information for Survivors / Economic Abuse

 America Saves Week – during America Saves Week, individuals will be encouraged and assisted to assess their savings progress and take action to advance this progress.
 This encouragement and assistance will be provided by organizations and professionals with an interest in improving the financial security of individuals and families, Washington, DC.

-Building Opportunities for Survivors' Success (BOSS), the California Partnership to End Domestic Violence – is a targeted regional initiative launched with support from the Allstate Foundation.
+Building Opportunities for Survivors' Success (BOSS), California Partnership to End Domestic Violence – is a targeted regional initiative launched with support from the Allstate Foundation.
 The BOSS Program will help service providers support domestic violence survivors in achieving the financial stability necessary to keep their families safe, Sacramento, CA.

 Consumer Rights for Domestic Violence Survivors Initiative, Center for Survivor Agency and Justice – a national project that seeks to enhance consumer rights for domestic violence survivors by building the capacity of and building collaborative partnerships between domestic violence and consumer lawyers and advocates, Chevy Chase, MD.
+Review 2016 Annual Report.

 Money Smart – A Financial Education Program, Federal Deposit Insurance Corporation – financial education fosters financial stability for individuals, families, and entire communities.
 The more people know about credit and banking services, the more likely they are to increase savings, buy homes, and improve their financial health and well-being.
 The Money Smart curriculum helps individuals build financial knowledge, develop financial confidence, and use banking services effectively, Washington, DC.